MissVeronica/um-custom-username-field/README.md

 ## UM Forms -> Login form
 1. Use the default Form field "Username" for User identification.
 2. Users can be identified by both Username, Email address and the UM meta_key value.
+3. Add the additional Custom user field for identification in the Label.

 ## Updates
 1. Version 1.0.0